CHRISTMAS 2018.

 A post by me in a local board

 ASK FOR HELP!
-Things that take me hours and hours could take an able bodied person 10minutes.
+Things that take me hours and hours could take an able bodied person ten minutes.
 People won’t know you need help unless you express it.
-If complete strangers are happy to help out then so are your loved ones!!
+I've asked for help lots before and If complete strangers are happy to help out then so are your loved ones!!
 The risk of falling over or injuring yourself is not worth it particularly in the cold!!

 Blankets and dressing gowns are a must!!!
 Take them with you to wherever you visit (keep one in the car;) if people have a problem with you sitting in your comfies because you feel unwell then they are the problem!